VSteshenko/drogular/README.md

 - `dg-status`
 - `dg-badge`
 - `dg-segmented`
+- Semantic variants: `neutral`, `info`, `success`, `warning`, and `danger`

+The System Monitor experiment also validated a server-driven presentation model: C++ Components choose semantic state and UI variants, templates compose the primitives, and Drogular UI owns the shared visual treatment.
+Application-specific layout, branding, and domain presentation remain application-owned.

 Drogular UI and Drogular Interactions are intentionally independent: applications can use either one alone or combine them.
-Application-specific layout, branding, and domain presentation remain application-owned.
+The goal is to remove repeated presentation boilerplate without turning Drogular into a general-purpose CSS framework.

 **Template Engine cleanup**